 i.
 This is one of several passages of Scripture that speaks to drunkards.
 Proverbs 23:29-35 speaks of the folly of drunkenness.
 Ephesians 5:18 tells us to be filled with the Spirit instead of being drunk.
 Romans 13:13, 1 Corinthians 5:11, 6:10, 11:21, Galatians 5:21, and 1 Peter 4:3 each contain commands against drunkenness.
 Jesus specifically warned against drunkenness in the last days (Luke 21:34-36).

-iii.
+iv.
 Drunkenness is behind many other crimes and sins.
-Many drunkards either commit violent or sexual crimes, or become victims violent or sexual crimes.
-75% of the men and 55% of the women involved in date-rape situations had been drinking or taking drugs just before the attack.
-The FBI says that 50% of all rapes involve alcohol.
+Many drunkards either commit violent or sexual crimes or become victims violent or sexual crimes.
+According to some past statistics, 75% of the men and 55% of the women involved in date-rape situations had been drinking or taking drugs just before the attack.
+At one time the FBI said that 50% of all rapes involve alcohol.

 b.
 Woe to the crown of pride, to the drunkards of Ephraim: Like any other sin, drunkenness is connected to pride, so much so that Isaiah likens the drunkards of Ephraim to a crown of pride.
 Much of the self-hatred and self-despising drunkards feel is rooted in too much focus upon one’s self, which is the essence of pride.

 c.
 Whose glorious beauty is a fading flower: Drunkenness makes everything beautiful and good in our lives fade away.
 Many men and women have gone from the top to skid row because of drunkenness.

 d.
 To those who are overcome with wine: When alcohol overcomes us, we are in sin.
 When it impairs our senses, our thinking, our judgment, or our reflexes, we are overcome with wine and it is sin.